 - Make the 7 Layers: Melt the butter then add the crushed cookie.
 Mix until it forms into a wet crust.
 Transfer the cookie crust into the prepared pan.
 Sprinkle the coconut over the crumbs.
 Sprinkle the chopped nuts, followed by 2 tablespoon of chocolate chips, butterscotch and white chocolate, and 1 tablespoon chocolate chips.
 Finally, evenly drizzle the sweetened condensed milk over all the ingredients.
 Do not mix the ingredients together, just layer them.

-- Bake in the preheated oven for about 30 to 35 minutes or until a toothpick inserted into the middle of the squares comes out clean.
+- Bake in the preheated oven for about 30 to 35 minutes or until the top is set

 - For Small Batch: Bake for 30 minutes, remove at 25 minutes to add remaining chopped nuts